docutils/docutils/docutils/docs/user/config.rst

 Enable directives inserting the contents of external files, such as `"include"`_ directive or the `"raw"`_ and `"csv-table"`_ directives with option "url" or "file".

-A "warning" system message (including the directive text) is inserted instead.
+If disabled, a "warning" system message (including the directive text) is inserted instead.
 (See also raw_enabled_ for another security-relevant setting.)

-:Default: True.
+:Default: True (enabled).
 :Options: ``--file-insertion-enabled``, ``--no-file-insertion``.